natalieagus/50002/docs/Software/o_virtualmachine.md

 The Kernel **manages**  the execution of all processes, as well as all I/O devices, and provides **services** to all these processes.
 There are two ways to transfer CPU control between user programs to kernel programs:
 * Firstly, is through **asynchronous interrupt**: `IRQ` is set to `1`
-* Secondly, is through **s	ynchronous interrupt**: when the process generates an **exception** hence **trapping** itself to the handler and enters Kernel mode.
+* Secondly, is through **synchronous interrupt**: when the process generates an **exception** hence **trapping** itself to the handler and enters Kernel mode.

 During either case of interrupt, `PC+4` is stored at `Reg[XP]` so that the system knows how to resume the process later on.

-In $$\beta$$ ISA, the Kernel is **non-preemptive** (the CPU cannot be interrupted while in Kernel Mode).
-It is designed as such to prevent security breach, data loss if it traps into itself while still being in the Kernel Mode, etc. However, careful writing and construction of the Kernel program is required.
+The $$\beta$$ Kernel that you will encounter in the [supplementary lab](http://127.0.0.1:4000/50002/lab/lab6) is **non-reentrant** (the CPU cannot be interrupted while in Kernel Mode).
+It is a simple Kernel.
+In practice, most modern [UNIX Kernels are reentrant](https://www.oreilly.com/library/view/understanding-the-linux/0596002130/ch01s06.html).
+Careful writing and construction of the Kernel program is required.